DaehanKim/vllm/docs/serving/full_logprobs_teacher_mode.md

 # Full Logprobs Teacher Mode (Experimental)

-This mode turns vLLM into a forward-only “teacher” that returns full-vocabulary log-probabilities for every prompt token.
+This mode turns vLLM into a forward-only “teacher” that returns full-vocabulary log-probabilities for every prompt token (an `[L, V]` matrix).
 It is opt-in because it increases model extraction risk and host memory usage.

 ## Enable the API